lparisot/spring-devops/src/main/ansible/README.md

 It will also pre-configure the jenkins server:
 * with the admin password found in the vault as vault_jenkins_admin_password.
 * generate an SSH public key which will be stored under ansible/env/id_rsa.pub.
 This key must be used in your github project settings as a deploy key.
-* install a list of plugins which can be found in jenkins/defaults/main.yml
+* install a list of plugins which can be found in jenkins/defaults/main.yml (you can change them if needed).
 * add a global credential using the private key found under ~jenkins/.ssh
-* declare a new job named "Spring DevOps Project" which will wait for a push in the github project to launch a maven clean install
+* declare a new job named "Spring DevOps Project" which will wait for a push in the github project to launch a maven clean install.

 ## Github project

 On your github project:
-* you must copy in the settings under deploy keys, the content of the ansible/env/id_rsa.pub file.
+* you must copy in the settings under "Deploy keys", the content of the ansible/env/id_rsa.pub file.
-* you must create in the settings under Webhooks, a new webhook with the Payload URL equals to http://your_jenkins_url/github-webhook, no secret, and selecting "Just the push event" as event.
+* you must create in the settings under "Webhooks", a new webhook with the Payload URL equals to http://your_jenkins_url/github-webhook, no secret, and selecting "Just the push event" as event.

 Each time a push will be done, an event will be send to the jenkins server.